merlyn-true/event-attendee-analysis/README.md

 - Analyze attendee behavior, including join times, leave times, and time spent in session.
 - Visualize insights related to location, session participation, and engagement duration.

+## 📝 Executive Summary
+This analysis reviews attendance patterns, engagement duration, and geographical distribution of session attendees.
+Most participants were based in Canada, primarily in Ontario, with a small number joining internationally.
+Engagement levels were strong: many attendees stayed for over 2.5 hours, and the average session time was 107 minutes.
+Nearly half of participants joined within the first 20 minutes, and a large portion remained until at least the 150-minute mark, indicating consistent interest throughout the session.

+---

 ## 📂 Data Sources
 - **Eventbrite Registration Data** — 1,487 raw records
 - **Zoom Attendance Data** — 599 raw records